aditipraveen/Comparative-Analysis-of-ML-Algorithms-for-Disease-Prediction/README.md

 # Comparative-Analysis-of-ML-Algorithms-for-Disease-Prediction
-Comparative Analysis of different Classification Algorithms for the prediction of diseases Datasets collected from Kaggle
+Comparative Analysis of different Classification Algorithms for the prediction of diseases.

+Datasets collected from Kaggle
 ## Algorithms used:
 * Decision Tree